sts10/compound-passphrase-list-safety-checker/readme.markdown

 I did not find any compound-unsafe pairs of words in the [EFF long word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 In other words, according to my script, the EFF long word list is compound-safe.

-However, in the 1Password list (labeled `agile_words.txt` in my project, copy from [this 1Password challenge](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt)), I found 2,661 compound words (see: `scrap-lists-of-compound-words-and-components/agile_double_bad_words.txt`), made up of 1,511 unique bad single words (see: `scrap-lists-of-compound-words-and-components/agile_single_bad_words.txt`).
+However, in the 1Password list (labeled `word_lists/agile_words.txt` in this project, copied from [this 1Password challenge](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt)), I found 2,661 compound words (see: `scrap-lists-of-compound-words-and-components/agile_double_bad_words.txt`), made up of 1,511 unique bad single words (see: `scrap-lists-of-compound-words-and-components/agile_single_bad_words.txt`).

 NOTE: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.